Kanye West has reminded us that Donald Trump still has lots of unexpected support

 One of Kanye’s recent controversial moments was his endorsement of Candace Owens, another black Trump supporter.
 Owens has been rising in popularity, making YouTube videos where she proclaims her support for Donald Trump and GOP policies.
 It appears that both Kanye West and Candace Owens place a strong emphasis on themselves as free-thinkers, choosing their own politics based on their own judgement rather than peer pressure.
 In fact, from my observation, this has been a common theme among Trump supporters, black or white, straight or gay, male or female alike.
 This theme has been especially prominent among more recent converts to right-wing politics, many of whom were previously liberals who supported Obama, or libertarians who supported Ron Paul.
 The worrying thing is that, as they move rightward, their attitudes towards racial politics and LGBT acceptance also become more right-wing.
 Real people are suffering as a result.

-I’m sorry to say this, but let’s face it: it is now fashionable for free-thinkers to be Republicans and wear MAGA hats.
+It is now fashionable for free-thinkers to be Republicans and wear MAGA hats.
 This alone explains why Donald Trump is likely to win in 2020, unless things change quickly.
 It explains why young people are turning Republican.
 As somebody who came of age during the Bush era, when the religious right were the feared authoritarians, this has been really difficult to get my head around.
 Back then, supporting gay marriage and opposing the Bush’s administration’s pro-war agenda was the mark of free-thinkers.
 But we don’t live in that world anymore.
-And face the new reality we must.

 The most commonly identified cause of disaffection of former liberals is radical identity politics.
 Specifically, the type that divides people based on personal characteristics, plays Oppression Olympics, calls for “safe speech,” and no-platforms those with opposing viewpoints.
 It is true that this type of identity politics has driven many free-thinkers to the right (and in some cases, the alt-right).